AEW Double or Nothing lineup: The updated lineup for the annual Memorial Day weekend event - Pro Wrestling Dot Net

 -Orange Cassidy defends the AEW International Championship against 20 opponents in a Blackjack Battle Royale

+-Matt Hardy, Jeff Hardy, and Isiah Kassidy vs. Ethan Page, Austin Gunn, and Colten Gunn for control of Page’s contract

 Powell’s POV: AEW pay-per-views typically cost $49.99.
 This event will be opposed by the NXT Battleground premium live event.
-I will be reviewing AEW Double Or Nothing live as it airs, and then Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members (including our Patreon patrons).
+Join for my live review of AEW Double Or Nothing live as it airs.
+Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment